25 Things Every Financial Advisor Should Know About ETFs

 When evaluating potential ETF options, there is a tendency among some advisors to gravitate towards the products that have the largest asset base and most substantial average daily volume, or to pick out only funds from well-known issuers such as iShares and Vanguard.
 Many of the largest exchange-traded products are popular for a reason; they offer cheap, efficient access to desirable asset classes.
 But in many instances, the size of an ETF is more indicative of the length of its operating history than the attractiveness of the underlying portfolio and methodology to long-term investors.
 Innovation in the ETF space has gradually refined the type of exposure offered, and many of the newer, smaller products solve some of the issues that plagued the first generation of ETFs.

 The FTSE China 25 Index Fund (FXI) is a great example.
-That fund is by far the most popular China ETF on the market with more than $6 billion in assets.
+That fund is by far the most popular China ETF on the market with almost $5 billion in assets.
 But for investors seeking long-term exposure to the Chinese economy, it’s pretty safe to say that there are better choices available.
 FXI’s portfolio is both shallow (25 stocks in total) and extremely unbalanced; financials account for the majority of exposure, while consumer, tech, and health care stocks get little or no weighting.

 Don’t assume that a hefty asset base is the only indication of the efficiency of an ETF.
 More often than not, digging beyond the most popular product in a category will uncover some hidden gems in the space [see Financials Free ETFdb Portfolio].